Enhance Windows 11 Security with System Guard

 HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\DeviceGuard\Scenarios\SystemGuard

 Change the Managed DWORD value from 1 to 0.
-Restart your computer to finish.
+Restart the PC afterward.

 Enable Firmware Protection via Registry